sbmkvp/phd_thesis/chapters/data-toolkit.md

 ## A Survey of Methods and Tools

+Introduction for the survey.

 ### Collection

 ### Storage

 ### Processing

 ### Visualisation

 ### Medium-data toolkit
+To summarise we have done a survey of tools which can be
 ![medium data toolkit](../images/data-toolkit.png "Medium Data toolkit")